komrade-systems/synology-runzero-docker/readme.md

 ## RunZero Network Explorer on Synology NAS

 This will show you how to deploy RunZero Network Explorer in a non-persistent container, on a Synology NAS using Docker.
 Comments and Wireless scanning have been stripped from the Dockerfile because they break it for some reason in DSM.
 This Dockerfile also uses `ubuntu:latest` instead of `debian:stable-slim` like is listed in the official docs.
 You can learn more about RunZero here https://www.runzero.com

+Shout out to Pearce Barry @ RunZero Engineering for helping with this.

 PREREQUISITES
 - Synology NAS using DSM 7